WhatsApp Expert

 You may have heard of good fats and bad fats.
 Some fats can indeed be harmful to your body while others are good for you.
 You should always choose monounsaturated and polyunsaturated fats over saturated fats in your diet.
 Considering the effect of saturated or trans fats on cholesterol levels, they are not good for your heart.

 Do not consume trans fats.
 Eat moderately saturated fat.
-In fact, some studies suggest a possible association between saturated or trans fats and tumorigenesis.
-The opposite is true for monounsaturated and polyunsaturated fats, which can provide protective effects against tumors.
+Some studies suggest a possible association between saturated or trans fats and tumorigenesis.
+The opposite is true for monounsaturated and polyunsaturated fats, which can provide protective effects against tumours.
 These results were made in mice, but we need to further examine the human results.

 Smoke point